Kneza Miloša Street: Events

 The street gained somewhat of an assassination notoriety, due to the events connected with it, though they are results of the fact that most important government buildings are located in it.
-When Prince Mihailo Obrenović was fatally wounded in Topčider, it was this road through witch the carriage with the wounded prince, rushed downtown to try to save the prince's life.
+When Prince Mihailo Obrenović was fatally wounded in Topčider, it was this road through which the carriage with the wounded prince rushed downtown to try to save the prince's life.
 Still, the prince died during the ride, somewhere where the modern London building is.

 On the corner with Masarikova street, a Communist Spasoje Stević attempted to assassinate the king Alexander I of Yugoslavia in 1921.
 As the king was in the carriage with the prime minister Nikola Pašić, Stević threw the grenade at the carriage but hit the telegraph line instead.
 King and prime minister were unharmed, but several pedestrians were wounded.
 The assassination attempt was organized by Mustafa Golubić, and the dynamite grenade was thrown by Stević from the Trade Ministry building (today Finance Ministry).

 When prime minister Zoran Đinđić was assassinated on 12 March 2003 in front of the building of the government, he was rushed to the ER via the Kneza Miloša, but the wounds were fatal.

 1999 bombing

 Kneza Miloša was heavily bombed by NATO in 1999.
 On 2/3 April 1999, both Ministry of the Interior buildings (MUP), federal and the republic's one, were bombed.
-On 29/30 April Ministry of Defense and Serbian General Staff were demolished, Federal MUP was hit again and the building of the Government of Serbia was damaged.
-On 7/8 May General Staff and Federal MUP were bombed again and on 24/25 May the Republic's MUP.
+On 29/30 April Ministry of Defense and Serbian General Staff were demolished, Federal Ministry of Internal Affairs was hit again and the Government Building was damaged.
+On 7/8 May General Staff and Federal Ministry of Internal Affairs were bombed again and on 24/25 May the Ministry of Internal Affairs of Serbia.